Duzzy-ExoDuus/ubuntu-embedded/README.md

 **Crash course**

-To build an image for the Beaglebone Black:
+To build a Trusty image for the Beaglebone Black:

 sudo ./make_img.sh -b beaglebone -d 14.04

-For the RaspberryPi 2:
+Or a Xenial image for the RaspberryPi 2:

-sudo ./make_img.sh -b raspi2 -d 15.10
+sudo ./make_img.sh -b raspi2 -d 16.04

-or if you prefer a bleeding edge Xenial image:
+Or the RaspberryPi 3 (experimental):

-sudo ./make_img.sh -b raspi2 -d 16.04 -t
+sudo ./make_img.sh -b raspi3 -d 16.04

-For the RaspberryPi 3:
+To build an arm64 Xenial image for the RaspberryPi3 (experimental):

-sudo ./make_img.sh -b raspi3 -d 16.04 -t
+sudo ./make_img.sh -b raspi3 -d 16.04

-To create an Ubuntu image for the 96Boards DragonBoard 410c:
+Or one for the 96Boards DragonBoard 410c:

-sudo ./make_img.sh -b dragon410c -d 16.04 -t
+sudo ./make_img.sh -b dragon410c -d 16.04

-Serial console: 115200 8N1 - no hardware and software flow control
+Serial console: 115200 8N1 - no hardware or software flow control

 Default user / password: ubuntu / ubuntu